jgarber623/spaceholder.cc/README.md

 ### Donations

-If diving into Ruby isn't your thing, but you'd still like to support SpaceHolder, consider making a donation!
+If diving into code isn't your thing, but you'd still like to support SpaceHolder, consider making a donation!
 Any amount—large or small—is greatly appreciated.
 As a token of my gratitude, I'll add your name to the [Acknowledgments](#acknowledgments) below.

 [![Donate via Square Cash](https://img.shields.io/badge/square%20cash-$jgarber-28c101.svg?style=for-the-badge)](https://cash.me/$jgarber)
 [![Donate via Paypal](https://img.shields.io/badge/paypal-jgarber-009cde.svg?style=for-the-badge)](https://www.paypal.me/jgarber)